Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Whitespace-Sensitive Languages

 \section{Whitespace-Sensitive Languages}

 Several programming languages, including Python, Haskell, and F\#, are sensitive to whitespace.
 In Python, for example, indentation is used to delineate blocks of code.

-The parser itself does not handle indentation; rather, this feature is implemented in the lexer, which emits special \texttt{INDENT} and \texttt{DEDENT} symbols according to a straightforward algorithm \cite{PythonLexicalAnalysis}: When the first non-whitespace character on a line is encountered, if this character is not the beginning of a comment, the Python lexer counts the number of spaces prior to this character.
-This number is the \emph{indentation level} of the line.
-The lexer maintains a stack of indentation levels that have been encountered so far.
-If the indentation level of the current line is greater than that of the previous line, the previous indentation level is added to the stack.
-The lexer then inserts \texttt{INDENT} after the newline.
+The parser itself does not handle indentation; rather, this feature is implemented in the lexer, which emits special \texttt{INDENT} and \texttt{DEDENT} symbols according to a straightforward algorithm: When the first non-whitespace character on a line is encountered, other than comment-only lines, the lexer counts the number of spaces---the \emph{indentation level} of the line \cite{PythonLexicalAnalysis}.

+If the indentation level of the current line is greater than that of the previous line, the previous indentation level is added to a stack, and the lexer emits \texttt{INDENT} after the newline.
 Alternatively, if the current line's indentation level is less than that of the previous line, the lexer pops indentation levels off of the stack until an indentation level matches; inserting \texttt{DEDENT} for each pop.
-If indentation level has decreased, but no previous level is matched, the lexer emits a syntax error.
-This procedure is given as Algorithm \ref{algorithm:classic_indent} (\textsc{IndLex}), in Appendix \ref{appendix:indlex}
+If no indentation level from the stack is matched, the lexer emits a syntax error.
+Additionally, indentation is ignored after a line continuation character, or within parentheses.

-This indentation rule is easy to implement in an incremental lexer and parser.
-The incremental parsability check is not negatively affected by this rule; until a non-comment character is encountered, there always exists some text completion for which the next indentation level is correct, as the indentation level is not calculated for whitespace-only lines.

-However, whitespace sensitivity becomes an issue for right quotienting.
-Consider the right context, ``\verb|\n pass\n|''.
-Figure \ref{fig:ambiguous-dedents} shows how this text may correspond to multiple streams of symbols, depending on the text that will be generated by the LLM before the right context.

-If there were only a few possible cases, then it would be possible to handle the diversity of symbol streams via a similar mechanism to the one presented in Section \ref{section:lcfl_right_quotient}, where the program constructs several sublanguages and parses each sublanguage in parallel.
-However, even this simple example may lead to many different parses, and so we cannot naively construct a sublanguage for every possible indentation structure of the right context.
-We instead make sense of the right context by describing the set of possible symbol streams as a regular language: \verb!NL (INDENT | DEDENT*) PASS NL DEDENT{1,4}!.

-Previously, we had taken the right quotient of a language's grammar with respect to a single string, but the method described in Appendix \ref{section:cfl_right_quotient} also works to take the right quotient of a CFG with any regular language---including the regular language which describes a given right context.
-Therefore, our method explicitly constructs this regular language; we then take the quotient of the programming language's grammar with respect to this language.
-Therefore, the quotient grammar will accept \emph{any} string which matches the right context's indentation.